SimonBrodtmann/lignumis/README.md

 - Fix pipe graphics on desiccation furnace and quality assembler
 - Ban huge rocks with coal from Nauvis
-- Create proper experience for the transition to Nauvis with a custom UI with launch button (and don't allow taking your inventory)
 - Add more description strings
 - Tweak all custom graphics colors
 - Optimize images